wbstack/docs/tech/decisions/0003-vitess-vs-mysql.md

 Date: 23 August 2019
 Decision: Simple MySQL replicated DB for now.
 Maybe Vitess later.

-Even if OC grows quickly, there is no clear need for vitess for imediate sharding.
+Even if OC grows quickly, there is no clear need for vitess for immediate sharding.
 A single master setup (at least for wiki dbs) should suffice, and if it does not the easiest step forward for scalability would be to just create 1 more shard and create new dbs there, optionally moving old dbs.